FanMediaLab/webxr-twine/README.md

 # Project

 This project was built using a modified version of the Harlowe Story format from [Twine](https://twinery.org/).
-The modified version of in [modified-harlowe-format.js](format.js).
+The modified version is in [modified-harlowe-format.js](format.js).

 This modified version of Harlowe adds supports for radio buttons, Bootstrap v4 and A-Frame.